val-samonte/deezquest/tutorial.md

 # Basic of a Match-3 game

 The game starts with an 8x8 game board with random symbols in it.
 Simply select any symbol on the board that you want to swap, then click another adjacent symbol to make a move.
-If you're able to make a row of 3 or more of a same symbol, you have made a match.
+If you're able to make a row of 3 or more of the same symbol, you have made a match.
 Unlike other match 3 games, any swap move is valid, regardless if you have made a match or not.

 # The objective of the game